FROGGS/p6-S11Versioning/README.md

 of the use-statement allow that.

 That follows that the currently known library search paths are treated like for developement purposes:
-A module from these paths is picked up if a file of that module name (split by '::', plus '.pm' extension) is found.
+A module from these paths is picked up if a file of that module name (split by '::', plus e.g. '.pm' extension) is found.

 # Current state:

-Currently our module database is designed as a MANIFEST file (or several of them), that contain information about an installed module, example:
+Currently our module database is designed as a json file (or several of them), that contain information about an installed modules, example:

 ```json
 [